 When planning a trip to Catalonia and short on time, you may find yourself in the tough place of having to decide between spending time in Girona or Tarragona or Sitges.
 These three smaller Catalonian cities are all very much worth visiting in their own right, but not everyone has the time to be able to properly dedicate to each of these.

-So should you stay in Girona, Tarragona or Sitges if you’re trying to narrow down options on your itinerary?
-Well, it really depends on what it is you’re after.
-As mentioned, they all offer different things – from Roman ruins, to beautiful sprawling streets, to lovely seaside vistas.
+They all offer different things – from Roman ruins to beautiful sprawling streets, to lovely seaside vistas.
 All are worth visiting, so that makes it more than difficult to choose between them.

-If you’re wondering whether a stay in Tarragona or Sitges or Girona is right for you, then look no further.
+However, let’s delve further into which town is right for you.
 Each place has something unique to offer visitors and you’re sure to find something to suit yourself and your travel style.

 Girona is situated about 100 kilometres north of Catalonia’s capital and largest city, Barcelona, which means it takes about 1 – 1.5 hours driving to reach.
 The city is also incredibly well-connected to Barcelona (and throughout nearby cities) by the rail network, where you can reach it in roughly an hour.

-If you happen to fly into Barcelona airport and want to visit Girona, your travel time will not be difficult regardless of if you choose to rent a car or use public transport.
+If you happen to fly into Barcelona airport and want to visit Girona, your travel time will not be difficult regardless of whether you choose to rent a car or use public transport.

 Girona is also home to its own international airport, which serves the city and the nearby Costa Brava.
 Numerous budget airlines fly into the Girona airport from across Europe and you can often find a better deal to fly in here than to Barcelona proper.
-Keep in mind that a number of routes only operate seasonally.
+Keep in mind that many routes only operate seasonally.

 Once in Girona, you will find that the city is incredibly compact and very easy to navigate on foot.
 The vast majority of the sites are located very close to one another and though there is a lot to see in the city, it is entirely possible to visit Girona as a day trip, as well.